TITLE 86: REVENUE

 3) No carryover of any amount in excess of this limitation is allowed by the IITA.

-e) Disallowance of credit for taxes deducted in computing base income.
+f) Disallowance of credit for taxes deducted in computing base income.
 The credit provided by IITA Section 601(b)(3) shall not be allowed if any creditable tax was deducted in determining base income for the taxable year.
-(IITA Section 601(b)(3)) A trust that has deducted the amount of a state tax imposed upon or measured by net income may include such tax in the computation of the credit allowed under this Section, but IITA Section 203(c)(2)(F) requires that trust to add back to its federal taxable income an amount equal to the tax deducted pursuant to section 164 of the Internal Revenue Code if the trust or estate is claiming the same tax for purposes of the Illinois foreign tax credit.
-The amount that must be added back for a taxable year shall be the amount of tax deducted for such year on the trust's federal income tax return.
-Because no similar provision is made for individuals, an individual who has deducted taxes paid to another state in computing his or her federal adjusted gross income may not claim a credit for such taxes on his or her Illinois tax return.
+(IITA Section 601(b)(3)) A trust that has deducted the amount of a state tax imposed upon or measured by net income may include that tax in the computation of the credit allowed under this Section, but IITA Section 203(c)(2)(F) requires that trust to add back to its federal taxable income an amount equal to the tax deducted pursuant to IRC section 164 if the trust or estate is claiming the same tax for purposes of the Illinois foreign tax credit.
+The amount that must be added back for a taxable year shall be the amount of tax deducted for that taxable year on the trust's federal income tax return.
+Because no similar provision is made for individuals, an individual who has deducted taxes paid to another state in computing his or her federal adjusted gross income may not claim a credit for those taxes on his or her Illinois tax return.

-f) Credit for taxes paid on behalf of the taxpayer.
+g) Credit for taxes paid on behalf of the taxpayer.
 An Illinois resident individual who is a shareholder or partner claiming a foreign tax credit for the shareholder's or partner's share of personal income taxes paid to a foreign state on his or her behalf by a Subchapter S corporation or a partnership, respectively, must attach to his or her Illinois return a written statement from the Subchapter S corporation or partnership containing the name and federal employee identification number of the Subchapter S corporation or partnership and clearly showing the paid amount of foreign tax attributable to the shareholder or partner, respectively.
-Additionally, the statement must include the shareholder's or partner's share of the Subchapter S corporation's or partnership's items of income, deduction and exclusion in sufficient detail to allow computation of the amount of base income subject to tax under subsection (b)(4) of this Section.
+Additionally, for taxable years ending prior to December 31, 2009, the statement must include the shareholder's or partner's share of the Subchapter S corporation's or partnership's items of income, deduction and exclusion in sufficient detail to allow computation of the amount of base income subject to tax under subsection (b)(4) of this Section.
 Taxes imposed directly on the Subchapter S corporation or the partnership are not eligible for the credit.

-g) Documentation required to support claims for credit.
-Any person claiming the credit under IITA Section 601(b)(3) shall attach a statement in support thereof and shall notify the Director of any refund or reductions in the amount of tax claimed as a credit under IITA Section 601(b)(3) all in such manner and at such time as the Department shall by regulations prescribe.
-No credit shall be allowed under this Section for any tax paid to another state nor shall any item of income be included in base income subject to tax in that state except to the extent the amount of such tax and income is evidenced by the following documentation attached to the taxpayer's return (or, in the case of an electronically-filed return, to the taxpayer's Form IL-8453, Illinois Individual Income Tax Electronic Filing Declaration), amended return or claim for refund:
+h) Documentation required to support claims for credit.
+Any person claiming the credit under IITA Section 601(b)(3) shall attach a statement in support thereof and shall notify the Director of any refund or reductions in the amount of tax claimed as a credit under IITA Section 601(b)(3) all in the manner and at the time as the Department shall by regulations prescribe.
+For taxable years ending on or after December 31, 2009, the documentation required to be provided with the taxpayer's return in order to support the credit shall be as stated in the forms or instructions.
+For taxable years ending prior to December 31, 2009, no credit shall be allowed under this Section for any tax paid to another state nor shall any item of income be included in base income subject to tax in that state except to the extent the amount of the tax and income is evidenced by the following documentation attached to the taxpayer's return (or, in the case of an electronically-filed return, to the taxpayer's Form IL-8453, Illinois Individual Income Tax Electronic Filing Declaration), amended return or claim for refund:

 2) If the tax owed to the other state is satisfied by withholding of the tax from payments due to the taxpayer without the necessity of a return filing by the taxpayer, the taxpayer must attach a copy of the statement provided by the payor evidencing the amount of tax withheld and the amount of income subject to withholding.

-3) A taxpayer claiming a credit for taxes paid by a Subchapter S corporation or partnership on the taxpayer's behalf must attach a copy of the statement provided to the taxpayer by the Subchapter S corporation or partnership pursuant to subsection (f) of this Section, showing the taxpayer's share of the taxes paid and the income of the taxpayer on which the taxes were paid.
+3) A taxpayer claiming a credit for taxes paid by a Subchapter S corporation or partnership on the taxpayer's behalf must attach a copy of the statement provided to the taxpayer by the Subchapter S corporation or partnership pursuant to subsection (g), showing the taxpayer's share of the taxes paid and the income of the taxpayer on which the taxes were paid.